Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MS student in Biostatistics
+role: PhD student in Biostatistics

 # Organizations/Affiliations to show in About widget
 organizations: